 It also allows to tweak with the source code and adjust to the local needs.

 It allows users, to share, modify and extend the code and add more functionality to it.
 Which would eventually lead to the increased efficiency, no?

 Companies are satisfied because they don’t have to pay huge royalties to be using Selenium, developers are happy because of the power and control they get.
 It’s a win-win kinda situation.

 At the end of the day, programmers add the functionality and make the process of testing a lot more efficient and easy or themselves.

 5) Remote control( A.K.A Selenium Grid)

 This feature would allow the automation testers to create an infrastructure.
-This infrastructure could be spread across various locations including cloud and could drive the script on a large set of browsers.
+This infrastructure could be spread across various locations including the cloud and could drive the script on a large set of browsers.
 This could mean that You could be sitting in Pune, and still co-working with the headquarter in Gurgaon or a branch in Mumbai.
 Because all the computers are connected as an infrastructure through a cloud.
 This eradicates the need of having a local testing team.
-The developer team and tester team could still work hand in hand even if they are not in the same are or office.
+The developer team and tester team could still work hand in hand even if they are not in the same area or office.

 If you are interested in learning Automation Testing Join Gyansetu's Selenium Testing Training Course.